Free bets are essentially free money. That is, if you know what to do with them!

 - No cashout.

-Checking the free bet terms can seem a bit tedious.
-You’ll soon get used to picking out the key criteria though.
+Checking the free bet terms can seem a bit tedious, but you’ll soon get used to picking out the key criteria.

 2. High odds